 The nearest town was Busselton, so that was the first place we visited.

 Busselton, like many of the small towns we visited, has a quaint, slightly dated feel about it - more 1950's or perhaps 1960's than 21st century.

-The big tourist attraction at Busselton is the jetty, which has been rebuilt and extended and many times.
-It was originally intended to allow merchant ships to unload and unload and was extended as the boats got bigger and needed deeper water.
+The big tourist attraction at Busselton is the jetty, which has been rebuilt and extended many times.
+It was originally intended to allow merchant ships to unload and was extended as the boats got bigger and needed deeper water.
 Now it's used purely for leisure purposes, although small cruise ships do still dock here from time to time.

 Busselton Jetty from Busselton Beach